South Pasadena Unified School District: Secondary

-South Pasadena Middle School is 424,725 sq ft(estimated).

 Governance

 South Pasadena Unified School District is governed by a five-member Board of Education, which appoints a superintendent, who runs the daily operations of the district.
 Members of the board are elected by geographical district in even-numbered years to staggered four-year terms.
 The district's current superintendent is Dr. Geoff Yantz, who is retiring from the position on June 30, 2025 and his successor is Dr. Angela Elizondo-Baxter.
 The five current members of the Board of Education include Board President Dr. Michele Kipke, Karissa Adams, Patricia Martinez-Miller, Karen Tamis, and Zahir Robb.